 Answers

-A dense forest pixel usually has high NDVI during the growing season.
-It may show a seasonal increase in spring, a peak in summer, and a decline in autumn.
+A dense forest pixel usually has high NDVI during the growing season, with a spring increase, summer peak, and autumn decline.

-Coniferous forest, water, roads, bare ground, or shaded pixels may show weaker seasonal variation.
+Deciduous vegetation often shows strong seasonal variation.
+Coniferous forest, water, roads, bare ground, or shaded pixels may show weaker variation.

 Optional extension¶